-Students whom passed this SLP will get a module credit for Taxation 2AB (TAX2B00) in either:
+Students who pass this SLP will get a module credit for Taxation 2AB (TAX2B00) in either:

-- Bachelor of Commerce in Accounting (extended degree) (B3AE7Q); or - Bachelor of Commerce in Accounting (B3A17Q)
+- Bachelor of Commerce (Accounting) (extended degree) (B3AE7Q); or - Bachelor of Commerce (Accounting) (B3A17Q).

 The purpose of the Introduction to Taxation SLP is to provide students with an understanding of the basic theoretical concepts and ground rules regarding Income and Value-added tax.
 The module lays the theoretical and practical foundation for concepts and principles covered in Taxation 1 and 2.
 This SLP forms part of a suite of three SLPs offered to students who do not meet the taxation entry requirements for further study or association with professional accountancy bodies.